 General Sign Guidelines Sign regulations have standards that must be followed.
 These standards primarily relate to size, location, placement, motion, illumination, height and setbacks.
 Violators may face stiff penalties including criminal charges.
 Sign makers and users need to check the law BEFORE creating and/or posting signs.

 Political Signs Political signs fall under different regulations than commercial and other signs because the courts have given them special protection as political expression.
 The Outdoor Circle asks candidates to limit the size of their signs and the length of time they will be displayed.
-It is the candidates who voluntarily comply with the common-sense request who truly respect Hawaii's special sense of place, and deserve your consideration.
+We hope candidates will voluntarily comply with the common-sense request and truly respect Hawaii's special sense of place.

 Please let the political candidates know that displaying huge signs months and months before an election shows disregard for the benefits of our state.
-If you see unattended political signs on highway rights-of-way and other public property, let the candidate know he/she is breaking the law and offending the voting public.
+If you see unattended political signs on highway rights-of-way and other public property, let the candidate know he/she is breaking the law.

 Complaints About Signs Persons who believe specific signs might be in violation of State or County regulations should double check the standards before making a complaint.
 When making a complaint be sure to have an address where the sign is located and a detailed description of the sign in question.
 Note: The Outdoor Circle does not have authority to issue citations.

 City & County Department of Planning and Permitting (DPP) <honoluludpp.org/AboutDPP/ContactUs.aspx> DPP Complaints 808-768-8000 DOT Complaints (on Rights of Way on State Highways) 808-831-6714 Even better - take a photo, note location and date and email complaint to: email@example.com City & County of Honolulu Sign Ordinances Click here to view/download the sign ordinances for the City and County of Honolulu (Revised Ordinances of Honolulu: ROH Article 7).